 The experimental program consisted of a series of small-scale experiments with candidate materials.
-The materials were tested for the generation of gases by mixing small amounts of the material in question (about 1 millimole [mmol]) with water in a closed system.
+The materials were tested for the generation of gases by mixing 1 millimole (mmol) of the material in question with water in a closed system.
 The release of gas was measured over time by observing the displacement of a nearly frictionless plunger in a gas syringe.

-This experimental setup was different than that used for the ERG2000 and ERG2004 analyses, in which the gas volume produced was measured by noting the displacement of manometric fluid.
+This experimental setup is different from that used for the ERG2000 and ERG2004 analyses, in which the gas volume produced was measured by noting the displacement of manometric fluid; thus most materials previously analyzed in the experiments were redone for ERG2008, providing an entirely new set of experimental data from which to estimate gas evolution.
 The experimental apparatus was changed to provide higher quality quantitative information and results that are more reproducible, since dissolution of the progeny gases into the manometric fluid was no longer an issue.
-As was done before, experiments were conducted by using two different amounts of water (the stoichiometric equivalent amount and fivefold molar excess) for each material considered.
-These experiments are meant to approximate conditions in which (1) a material is released into a restricted water environment (or perhaps just gets wet) and (2) a material is spilled into a body of water.
-Most materials previously analyzed in the experiments were redone for the ERG2008, thereby providing an entirely new set of experimental data from which to estimate gas evolution.
+As before, experiments were conducted by using two different amounts of water (the stoichiometric equivalent amount and a fivefold molar excess) for each material considered.
+These experiments are meant to approximate conditions in which (1) the material is released into a restricted water environment (or perhaps just gets wet) and (2) the material is spilled into a body of water.

-The experimental program has not only given us useful quantitative information on the rates of evolution of TIH gases, but over the past decade, it has allowed us to delete several chemicals from the initial TIHWR list because no evolution of gas was observed.
+The experimental program has not only given us useful quantitative information on the rates of evolution of TIH gases, but has over the past decade allowed us to delete several chemicals from the initial TIHWR list because no evolution of gas was observed.
 In a few cases, a reaction actually did occur, but the gas that was produced was rapidly dissolved when water was in excess.
 This effect might not occur when larger quantities are involved; additional experiments are required to establish whether significant amounts of TIH gases would escape under such conditions.

 The experimental procedure and resulting data and analysis are fully described in Brown et al. 2009.
-Dates derived from these experiments that were used in preparation of the ERG2012 are discussed in Appendix D.
+Data derived from these experiments that were used in preparation of ERG2012 are discussed in Appendix D.